Robustly decorrelating errors with mixed quantum gates: Constructing mixed quantum gates

 \section{Constructing mixed quantum gates}

 We now present a methodology for constructing mixed quantum channels, formalizing the intuitive approach discussed above with a series of explicit convex programs.
 As mentioned, our method requires two steps.
 The first is a control synthesis step, in which we construct an ensemble of gate implementations.
-Campbell and Hastings draw their ensembles from various different gate compilations, but for this work we use utilize quantum optimal control theory.
+Campbell and Hastings draw their ensembles from various different gate compilations, but for this work we utilize quantum optimal control theory.
 Many standard control-generation algorithms, such as GRAPE \cite{Khaneja2005}, take a random initial guess for the control and iteratively improve it to yield a gate that well-approximates a target.
 By seeding such algorithms with many initial guesses, one can quickly construct a large ensemble of approximate quantum gates, each with a different error channel.
 We discuss this approach in some detail in Sec.~\ref{sec:numerical_results}.

 The remainder of this section will assume such a capability for generating a large ensemble of gate implementations, and will focus instead on the second step: constructing a distribution over that ensemble that reduces the coherence of the effective error channel.
+We note that this context is different than that considered in Campbell's convex hull finding algorithm\cite{Campbell2017}: in that algorithm, access to a Solovay-Kitaev-like compiler that can generate approximations to a gate within some error tolerance is assumed.
+In this work, we suppose that a collection of pre-compiled gates is available to choose from, and we aim to produce an optimal gate given these gates.
 We will begin by discussing the two broad optimization targets introduced above: i) generator-exact MQGs and ii) Pauli-exact MQGs.
 We then propose a set of secondary optimization targets that can improve the performance by i) incorporating robustness to drift, ii) targeting low-error-rate solutions, and iii) reducing the number of native unitaries that contribute to the effective channel.